r. Provisions and contingencies

 Notes:

-Earning before interest and tax = Profit/(loss) before tax Finance Cost
+5. Earning before interest and tax = Profit before tax Finance Cost

 (i) Details of Benami Property held

-No proceedings have been initiated on or are pending against the Company for holding benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and Rules made thereunder.
-However, company has received summon under section of Prohibition of Benami Property Transactions Act, 1988 requisiting certain information about the customers of the company.
+During the current financial year, no proceedings have been initiated on or are pending against the Company for holding benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and Rules made thereunder.
+However, during the previous financial year, company has received summon under the Prohibition of Benami Property Transactions Act, 1988 requisiting certain information about the customers of the company.
 The company has duly furnished all the documents and information on February 09, 2024.
 No further communication received from the department since its last submission.

 (ii) Borrowing secured against current assets